Like Water

 "We are formed in the image of God," I instructed the poem.

 "In the beginning was the word," I quoted the Gospel of John.
-"You see, the word proceeded the body," I continued, "so you are like us, preceding all bodies.
-You are built on first principles which is why I think people love poetry so much.
-We are bound to it," I said feeling the spirit.
-"I can demonstrate," I said inviting the poems' continuance.
+"You see, the word preceded the body," I continued, "so you are like us, preceding all bodies.
+You are built on first principles, which is why I think people love poetry so much.
+We are bound to it," I said, feeling the spirit.
+"I can demonstrate," I said, inviting the poem's continuance.

 The poem began to speak but stopped itself before a word could be uttered and we both took to silence.